openssl/openssl/doc/designs/ech-api.md

 ### Key and ECHConfigList Generation

-This API is for use by command line or other key management tools, for example the ``openssl ech`` command documented [here](https://github.com/sftcd/openssl/blob/ECH-draft-13c/doc/man1/openssl-ech.pod.in).
+``ossl_edch_make_echconfig()`` is for use by command line or other key management tools, for example the ``openssl ech`` command documented [here](https://github.com/sftcd/openssl/blob/ECH-draft-13c/doc/man1/openssl-ech.pod.in).

-The ECHConfigList structure contains the ECH public value (an ECC public key) and other ECH related information, mainly the ``public_name`` that will be used as the SNI value in outer CH messages.
+The ECHConfigList structure that will eventually be published in the DNS contains the ECH public value (an ECC public key) and other ECH related information, mainly the ``public_name`` that will be used as the SNI value in outer CH messages.

 ```c
 int ossl_ech_make_echconfig(unsigned char *echconfig, size_t *echconfiglen,